istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 into the "Kubernetes cluster", it makes no difference if the target service is running inside or outside of a mesh.

-Use the following command to deploy the helloworld service:
+We'll use the following command to deploy the helloworld service:

 {{< text bash >}}
 $ kubectl create ns sample